Joh-Ishimwe/tractorcare/README.md

 # TractorCare - Predictive Maintenance for Agricultural Tractors

 TractorCare is a hybrid machine learning system designed for the early detection of tractor engine failures using acoustic analysis.
-It combines rule-based maintenance scheduling with AI-powered audio anomaly detection, specifically tailored for smallholder farmers in Rwanda.
+It combines rule-based maintenance scheduling with ML audio anomaly detection, specifically tailored for smallholder farmers in Rwanda.
 This project aims to improve tractor reliability, reduce downtime, and enhance agricultural productivity through affordable, accessible technology.

-** Our Mission:** Revolutionize agricultural equipment maintenance in Rwanda through intelligent sound analysis and predictive insights.

 ---